Gregwar/Formidable/README.md

 # Formidable

 Formidable is a PHP library to handles forms.
+It parses an HTML form and allow you to manipulate it from your PHP code, and then render it.

 ## How does it work?